We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Although split nails are completely normal and sometimes unavoidable, there are ways you can prevent split nails in the future.
+Although split nails can happen to anyone and are sometimes unavoidable, there are ways you can prevent them.

-Here we explain what might be the cause of your split nail, how to prevent them, and when to see a doctor.
+Here we explain what might be the cause of your split nails, how to prevent them, and when to see a doctor.

 Your nail protects the nail bed.
 The nail growth comes from below the cuticle area.

 Healthy nails appear smooth, with consistent coloring.
-If you’re concerned with any changes to your nails, consult a doctor.
+If you’re concerned with any changes to your nails, reach out to a doctor.

 A split nail is characterized by a crack forming in your nail.
 Nail splits can be horizontal, across the nail’s tip, or vertical, splitting the nail in two.